 Fanny Hayes’ letter was dated October 20; she did not know her son had been seriously injured five days before.
 This juxtaposition reminds us that war relic trains did more than sell bonds and patriotism.
 The battle-scarred speakers, themselves living war relics, may have offered hope to those whose family members were at the front.
 Yet the tortured, twisted, ruined relics of steel and iron, many with still-attached mud, grass, blood, and hair, may also have served as painful explanations of a loved one’s death or injury in a far-off place.

 Some tentative thoughts to finish: As a curator, I was initially interested in how to use America’s World War I trophy trains as a feature in an exhibition on the war’s propaganda.
 The trains provided a neat way to include the battlefield in an exhibition about the home front.
 As a material culture specialist, I wanted to know about the larger circulation of war relics, including how these private possessions and collections ended up in the nation’s museums.
-But as I wrote this paper, I began thinking about these trains as we wish now museums to be: sites of civic, community, and personal engagement with difficult issues.
+As I wrote this paper, though, I began thinking about these trains as we wish now museums to be: sites of civic, community, and personal engagement with difficult issues.

 So I would like to take us back to our opening scene, with “good bad guy” William S. Hart.
 Hart, who specialized in playing bad guys who find their way to being good, offered Americans a redemptive narrative so typical of the myth of the American West.
 In a similar way, war exhibition trains offered to those who had killed — the “good bad guys” — and to those who had supported killing sites of vindication, another form of redemption.
 The only photographic images of trophy train exhibit car interior I have found depict the Victory Loan train held up by Hart.
 In it featured four jailed Germans — wax figures dressed as German military uniforms.
 Strewn around them were “plaster casts of the children’s hands which had been cut off by the Huns,” refreshing “the memory of the visitors only too well and forcibly [reminding] them the real object of the visit of the train.”
 Such atrocity propaganda delineated clearly the good guys from the bad guys, the human from the inhuman.